Typically when we get into this debate - animation versus live action - it's after a conversation that goes something like this:

 Using animation would help tell this story, but we also wanted to meet the man the customer would be working closely with.
 We decided to have him in the video, and transition to supporting animations to help clarify his story.

 What if you have a physical product or process, but it’s too complex to easily film?

 We specialize in both 2D and 3D animation, so we understand the impact that including 3D model breakdowns or more simplistic 2D drawings can have in making your product or process more easily graspable.

 Remember to consider who this video is for: Is this for other businesses (B2B) or is this for customers (B2C)?
 Are you trying to teach them or excite them?
 Asking these types of questions will make it clearer which medium is best for you.

 Mixing mediums can be a great approach, not only for helping to paint a bigger picture but also for budgeting reasons.
 Can’t afford a really nice 1.5 minute animated video?
 That’s absolutely fine.
 It’s better to have sections of quality animation mixed with footage than to have less polished animation.

 An example of this is the client video below, which took the simple style of the company's existing e-book/infographs they had and made an animated/live-action mix to promote it:

 Again, it's not always easy to say which medium will work best.
 Every company is different.
 Every viewer is different.
 My advice is to stay true to your message, consider your goals and audience, and the video will take shape from there.
-Remember that in the end, people really just want a good story.
+Remember that in the end, people really just want to know how you can help them, and a good story story never hurts either.

 Have you been thinking about making a video?
 We’d love to hear your thoughts about which medium you would choose, and why, in the comments below.